The Patons of Wooers' Alley

 Gravestone

-This is the final resting place of Joseph Neil Paton the damask designer, along with his wife Catherine and their 3 youngest children, Archibald, Catherine and Alexa, who died in childhood.
-According to press reports, their mother Catherine had a terrible nightmare in which she had a premonition that Death, "dwarfish, bent and shrivelled", raised his axe and killed Catherine and Alexa.
-Tragically it came true.
-Sir Joseph Noël Paton, Amelia Robertson Hill (née Paton) and Waller Hugh Paton were her only 3 surviving children.
+This is the final resting place of Joseph Neil Paton the damask designer, along with his wife Catherine MacDiarmid Paton and their 3 youngest children, Archibald, Catherine and Alexa, who died in childhood.
+According to press reports, Catherine MacDiarmid Paton had a terrible nightmare in which she had a premonition that Death, "dwarfish, bent and shrivelled", raised his axe and killed her three youngest children Archibald, Catherine and Alexa.
+Tragically her nightmare came true and all three children died of scarlet fever within a year.
+Her four eldest children Sir Joseph Noël Paton, Amelia Robertson Hill (née Paton), Waller Hugh Paton and their sister Jemima thankfully survived.

 Location 7